 The apostrophe to the imagination (Purg.
 17.13-18) is a meditation on the relationship between what we can imagine and our sense perception: can we imagine only that which we experience through our senses?
-This is an extraordinarily important point, of enormous relevance to understanding how Dante understood the imaginative act that resulted in his own creation: this poem, the Divina Commedia.
+This is an extraordinarily important point, especially for a poet who records mystical experiences and who was simultaneously a committed realist and a committed Aristotelian.
+The question posed to the imaginativa — “chi move te, se ’l senso non ti porge?” (who moves you when the senses do not spur you?
+[Purg.
+17.16]) — is of enormous relevance to understanding how Dante understood the imaginative act that resulted in his own creation: this simultaneously mystical and realistic poem, the Divina Commedia.

 The examples of the vice of anger follow, experienced by the pilgrim as ecstatic visions.
 Again, the way in which these visions are represented is of great relevance to thinking through how Dante thinks about the problems inherent in representing visionary experience.
-As we discussed vis-à-vis the ecstatic visions/non false errors of Purgatorio 15, these ecstatic visions are the micro-vision analogues to the macro-vision that is this poem.
+As discussed in the Commento on Purgatorio 15, vis-à-vis the ecstatic visions that are there called by the poet “non falsi errori” (nonfalse errors [Purg.
+15.117]), these ecstatic visions are the micro-vision analogues to the macro-vision that is this poem.

-We learned in Inferno 11 that Dante bases the moral structure of hell on Aristotle’s Nicomachean Ethics.
-We also learned in Inferno 11 that the circles of hell prior to arriving at the city of Dis hold sinners guilty of “incontinence” or “incontenenza” (Inf.
+We learned in Inferno 11 that Dante bases the moral structure of Hell on Aristotle’s Nicomachean Ethics.
+We also learned in Inferno 11 that the circles of Hell prior to arriving at the city of Dis hold sinners guilty of “incontinence” (“incontenenza” in Inf.
 11.82 and 83): those who lacked moderation and self-control, who desired immoderately and excessively.
-Once we have read Inferno 11 we have a better understanding of why Inferno 7 contains not just misers but misers and prodigals: Dante is not, after all, following the system of the seven capital vices in hell.
-Dante is using Aristotle’s system, whereby the virtue (liberality) is the mean between the vices of avarice and prodigality.
+Once we have read Inferno 11 we have a better understanding of why Inferno 7 contains not just misers but misers and prodigals: Dante is not, after all, following the system of the seven capital vices in Hell.
+Dante is using Aristotle’s system, whereby, with respect to avarice, the virtue (liberality) is the mean between the vices of avarice and prodigality.

-But what happens if we try to apply the idea of “incontenenza” to the other sins of upper hell?
+But what happens if we try to apply the idea of “incontenenza” to the other sins of upper Hell?
 The presence of souls carrying within themselves an “accidioso fummo” (slothful smoke [Inf.
-7.123]), submerged in the Styx below the wrathful, suggests the possibility of an Aristotelian understanding of anger in hell, with accidia (sloth) at one extreme, ira at the other extreme, and “buon zelo” as the virtuous mean.
-We certainly see many signs of anger formulated according to the doctrine of the mean in purgatory.
+7.123]), submerged in the Styx below the wrathful, suggests the possibility of an Aristotelian understanding of anger in Hell, with sloth (accidia) at one extreme, anger (ira) at the other extreme, and righteous anger as the virtuous mean.
+We certainly see many signs of anger formulated according to the doctrine of the mean in Purgatory.
 The idea of a righteous versus a non-righteous wrath is embedded in Nino Visconti’s “dritto zelo / che misuratamente in core avvampa” (righteous anger that burns with misura in the heart [Purg.
 8.83–84]).
 Even the Beatitude that marks the departure from the terrace of wrath is formulated according to the doctrine of the mean: “Beati / pacifici, che son sanz’ ira mala!”
 (Beati pacifici, who are without sinful wrath [Purg.
 17.68–69]).
-The phrase “ira mala” with its implied counterpart, “ira buona”, rewrites the Beatitude to align with the idea of sinful wrath versus righteous wrath, as previously encountered in Giudice Nin’s “dritto zelo” (zelo is always positive in the Commedia; see also “buon zelo” in Purgatorio 29.23 and Paradiso 22.9).
+The phrase “evil anger” — “ira mala” in Purgatorio 17.69 — with its implied counterpart, “good anger” or “ira buona”, rewrites the Beatitude.
+In this way Dante works to align the Bible with the more Aristotelian idea of a measured wrath, as previously encountered in Giudice Nin’s “dritto zelo” (zelo is always positive in the Commedia; see also “buon zelo” in Purgatorio 29.23 and Paradiso 22.9).